msarguru/neurepiomics-tut/README.md

 ## What this session is about?
 Genome-wide association studies (GWAS) have identified multiple genetic variants robustly associated with complex traits.
 With the recent trend of making these summary measures publicly available it has opened new avenues to test overlap between the complex traits from a genetics standpoint.
 In this session, we will explore some of the follow-ups strategy to infer biological evidence from otherwise purely statistical signals.
 ## What you need?
-To avoid possible delays/hiccups in running the analysis through a command line/cluster (which is the ideal way anyways!!).
+To avoid possible delays/hiccups in running the analysis through a command line/cluster (which is the ideal way!!).
 This DIY session will use Jupyternotebook (web interface) in running the analysis.
 By this means, participants can focus more on the analysis (then troubleshooting or setting things up)
 ## Requirements:
 1. Docker software (that creates a VM machine)